fortrabbit/craft-copy/README.md

 # Rsync local volumes with remote
 php craft copy/volumes/up {config} {?volumeHandle}

-# Rsync remote assets with local
+# Rsync remote volumes with local
 php craft copy/volumes/down {config} {?volumeHandle}
 ```

-* To copy all volumes don't used {volumeHandle}
+* To copy all volumes don't provide a {volumeHandle}
 * No remote volumes (S3, Object Storage, ..) so far.

 ### Folders

 ```
-# Rsync folder which are not in git or not in a volume
+# Rsync folders which are not in git or not a volume
+php craft copy/folder/up {config} {relativePathToFolder}
-php craft copy/folder/up {config} web/build/prod
+php craft copy/folder/up production web/build/prod

 ```

 ## Advanced usage